Adam-Er/fpa/README.md

 <p align="center"><img src="https://github.com/Camoen/Financial-Protection-Advisor/blob/master/readme/dispute_rankings.png" alt="Financial Protection Advisor - Dispute Ranking Results" width="80%" height=""></p>

 #### 5. Company Deep Dive
 This page is reached by selecting a company (in this case, EQUIFAX, INC.) and clicking the "Company Deep Dive" button.
+Note that the dropdown list allows the selection of any company that exists in the database—on the initial page load, this list is dynamically generated from the results of an SQL query.
 Monthly counts of complaints received by the selected company are charted for each year of data available in the database.
 This feature allows the user to look for trends in an institution's performance over time.
 <p align="center"><img src="https://github.com/Camoen/Financial-Protection-Advisor/blob/master/readme/company_deep_dive.png" alt="Financial Protection Advisor - Company Deep Dive Results" width="80%" height=""></p>

 #### 6. Product Deep Dive